MGXInteractive/MGXInteractive/README.md

 Some projects may contain:
 - flashing lights and fast movement (epilepsy warning),
 - strong language,
-- horror or unsettling themes,
+- horror or unsettling themes.

 User discretion is advised.